IIITManjeet/caress/README.md

 ## Future Scope -
 <li>Social Media Segmentation- To fetch one’s Social Media Posts, Messages and Screen Time.
 For example we can use Twitter Developer API’s to fetch one past tweets to judge one’s mental state.

-<li>Increase Accuracy of ML Model- To introduce and train a better ML model with better data which we get from the app.
+<li>Introducing ML Model for mental health analysis- To introduce and train a better ML model with better data which we get from the app.
 More data can help us predict with better accuracy and hence the model will be more reliable.

 <li>Embedded Training and support Videos – Integrate Mental Health Training videos for members which would suggest them various exercises to boost mental health.
 Simultaneously we’ll provide a peer to peer interaction of mental health experts in support of the same.